 New York is located next to Canada.
 This means plenty of drivers from Ontario, Quebec and other provinces regularly enter the state.
 As a result, many Canadian drivers receive a traffic ticket or get charged with a serious motor vehicle offense, such as DWI.

-If you are facing traffic charges in Buffalo and WNY, don't hesitate to call.
-Attorney Drew Fritsch offers free one-on-one consultations and will even go to court in your place for most tickets.
+If you are facing traffic charges in Buffalo and Western New York, don’t hesitate to call.
+Attorney Drew Fritsch at Law Office of Drew Fritsch offers free one-on-one consultations and will even go to court in your place for most tickets.